sensible-hq/sensible-docs/readme-sync/v0/sensible-instruct/1000 - instruct/1000 - query-tips.md

   - "consumer electronics device with highest sales mentioned **near end of document**"

     **Location relative to content in document**

   - "total amount **in the expense table**"

-  - "phone number after **section 2**"
+  - "phone number after section 2"

-- For more information about how to write instructions (or "prompts") for the Question method's Question parameter, see [GPT best practices](https://platform.openai.com/docs/guides/gpt-best-practices/gpt-best-practices).

 Examples
 ===